bpadalino/vhdl-format/README.md

 ```

 ## Solution
-VHDL has operator overloading which includes the return tyle, so we can emulate
+VHDL has operator overloading which includes the return style, so we can emulate
 the style of f-strings in VHDL.

 ```vhdl